callstack/react-native-testing-library/website/docs/UserEvent.md

 - `focus`
 - `pressOut` (optional)

-The `pressIn` and `pressOut` events are send by default, but can be skipped by passing `skipPress: true` option.
+The `pressIn` and `pressOut` events are sent by default, but can be skipped by passing `skipPress: true` option.

 Typing (for each character):
 - `keyPress`